-Chapter Five

-Exit Capacity

-This chapter covers the commercial exit capacity release processes and their part in the network development process.
+This section covers the commercial exit capacity release processes and their part in the network development process.

-5.1 Long Term Exit Capacity Bookings
+Long-term exit capacity bookings

-The processes used to book long term exit capacity differ from those used to book long term entry capacity.
+The processes used to book long-term exit capacity differ from those used to book long-term entry capacity.

-Under enduring exit capacity arrangements (from 1st October 2012), NTS Exit (Flat) Capacity for both DNOs and shippers must be secured through an annual application window (held in July of each year), an ad-hoc application (between October and June of the gas year) or through a Planning & Advanced Reservation of Capacity Agreement (“PARCA”) with National Grid.
-Under the EU CAM Network Code (from 1st November 2015) Long term IP exit capacity must be secured through the Annual Yearly IP auctions, detailed in the ENTSOG auction calendar.
+Under enduring exit capacity arrangements (from 1 October 2012), National Transmission System (NTS) exit (flat) capacity for both distribution network operators (DNOs) and shippers must be secured through one of the following:

+an annual application window (held in July of each year)

+an ad-hoc application (between October and June of the gas year)

+a Planning and Advanced Reservation of Capacity Agreement (PARCA).

+Under Commission Regulation (EU) 2017/459, which is the EU network code on capacity allocation mechanisms, from 1 November 2015 long-term interconnection point (IP) exit capacity must be secured through the IP annual yearly auctions, detailed in the European Network of Transmission System Operators for Gas (ENTSOG) auction calendar.

 Where specific reinforcement to the system is required, developers can only secure capacity through a PARCA.
-NTS Exit (Flexibility) Capacity and pressure requirements for DNOs can be indicated through the PARCA process and, subject to the allocation of capacity via that process, will continue to be booked through the OCS process.
+NTS exit (flexibility) capacity and pressure requirements for DNOs can be indicated through the PARCA process and, subject to the allocation of capacity via that process, will continue to be booked through the Offtake Capacity Statement (OCS) process.

-Further detail on the release of exit capacity on the NTS is given in National Grid’s Exit Capacity Release Methodology Statement (“ExCR”)12.
+Further detail on the release of exit capacity on the NTS is given in our Exit Capacity Release Methodology Statement (ExCR).

-The exit process is described in Figure 2 and discussed in more detail below.
+The exit process is illustrated in Figure 4 and discussed in more detail in the following sections.

-5.2 Development of Supply and Demand Scenarios
+Development of supply and demand scenarios

-National Grid will develop supply scenarios for assessing changes to exit capacity bookings that focus on local sensitivities to supply conditions that are known to exist on the NTS.
-For example, supply scenarios may be developed to explore the conditions on a part of the network when LNG importation or storage withdrawal is assumed, compared to the situation where LNG importation is not present and/or storage injection is required.
-Demand scenarios assessed may include a number of possible demand sensitivities at each level of demand analysed, for example:
+We develop supply scenarios for assessing changes to exit capacity bookings that focus on local sensitivities to supply conditions that are known to exist on the NTS.
+For example, supply scenarios may be developed to explore the conditions on a part of the network when liquefied natural gas (LNG) importation or storage withdrawal is assumed, compared to the situation where LNG importation is not present and storage injection is required.
+Demand scenarios assessed may include several possible demand sensitivities at each level of demand analysed, for example where demand flows:

-Demand flows that occur in line with FES scenarios for all Exit Points on the NTS
+occur in line with Future Energy Scenarios (FES) for all exit points on the NTS

-Demand flows that occur in line with DNO OCS bookings and FES scenario flows for directly connected NTS loads
+occur in line with DNO OCS bookings and FES scenario flows for directly connected NTS loads

-Demand flows associated with storage sites and interconnector pipelines
+are associated with storage sites and interconnector pipelines

-12 http://www2.nationalgrid.com/uk/industry-information/gas-capacity-methodologies/

-4. Demand flows associated with large loads or loads located in sensitive areas of the network
+are associated with large loads or loads located in sensitive areas of the network.

-The demand sensitivities will be developed according to the location of the exit capacity being assessed.
+The demand sensitivities are developed according to the location of the exit capacity being assessed.

-Demand will be assessed at peak (“1-in-20” conditions), and at average and severe conditions through the load duration curve (as appropriate).
-Analysis will be undertaken for each relevant year of the ten-year planning horizon.
-More information can be found in appendix D.
+Demand is assessed at peak (1-in-20 conditions), and at average and severe conditions through the load duration curve (as appropriate).
+Analysis is undertaken for each relevant year of the ten-year planning horizon.
+More information on the topic can be found in Appendix C: Determination of the technical capacity of the National Transmission System - compliance with Regulation (EC) No 715/2009 (TBC).

-5.3 Network Capability Analysis for Exit Capacity
+Network capability analysis for exit capacity

-Network analysis will be undertaken during the OCS/Exit Capacity Allocation processes to identify the existing capability of the NTS to accommodate changes in the NTS Exit (Flat) Capacity requests made by DNOs.
-Further capability analysis may be undertaken from time to time as a result of enquiries made by customers to connect new loads to the NTS or increase existing loads on the system.
+Network analysis is undertaken during the OCS exit capacity allocation processes to identify the existing capability of the NTS to accommodate changes in the NTS exit (flat) capacity requests made by DNOs.
+Further capability analysis may be undertaken from time to time because of enquiries made by customers to connect new loads to the NTS or increase existing loads on the system, typically via a PARCA.